AbsorbingChaos/stacks101-com/content/stx-stacking/delegation/_index.md

 ### How can I see that my stacks will participate in the next reward cycle?
 Did I do everything right?

+There is no simple interface for this right now, however you can call the PoX contract from the [explorer sandbox](https://explorer.stacks.co/sandbox?chain=mainnet) to see whether the pool admin has delegated your STX.

 ### What is the difference between custodial and non-custodial pools?